A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 While mild odor changes are normal, certain conditions can amplify or cause unpleasant smells before menstruation:

-• Bacterial Vaginosis (BV): An imbalance where harmful bacteria overgrow leading to fishy-smelling discharge that worsens around periods.
+- Bacterial Vaginosis (BV): An imbalance where harmful bacteria overgrow, often leading to fishy-smelling discharge that may become more noticeable around periods.

-• Trichomoniasis: A sexually transmitted infection causing frothy discharge with foul smell.
+- Trichomoniasis: A sexually transmitted infection that can cause discharge with an unpleasant smell.

 Distinguishing between normal premenstrual odor changes and infection signs is key for proper care.